BrunoFaM/Calendar-Maker/README.md

     POJO for carring data (Employee) - Done
     Adapt tp type Employe the list view - Done
-    Adapt the cellInsert to type Employee
+    Adapt the cellInsert to type Employee - Done add delete and insert of cell - Done